 The transaction banking business endeavored to build a supply chain financial product ecosystem.
 Online products of the "Xing Xiang Supply Chain" series were increasingly improved with remarkable technology empowerment.
 The Company continued to build a "finance + industry ecosystem" and intensified efforts in the four key industries of healthcare, education, housing and construction and transportation; launched a global capital management system in an innovative way and gradually formed a cross-border integrated and diversified system.
 As of the end of the reporting period, the qualified balance of supply chain financing was RMB299.374 billion, a year-on-year increase of RMB49.913 billion or 20.01% from the end of the previous year.
 The number of cooperative core enterprises was 573, a year-on-year increase of 170 from the end of the previous year.
 The number of upstream and downstream customers driven by core enterprises was 7,878, a year-on-year increase of 62.60%.
 The pooling volume of the bill pool business was RMB232.186 billion, a year-on-year increase of RMB61.687 billion or 36.18% from the end of the previous year.
-The business volume of bill pool financing was RMB194.107 billion, a year-on-year increase of RMB50.687 billion or 35.34% from the end of the previous year.
 The number of customers of key cash management products was 7,340.
 The number of customer account transactions was 68.0799 million, and the amount was RMB4.98 trillion.
 The number of corporate financial merchants of Internet payment was 37.7 thousand, and the average daily transaction volume was RMB697 million.
 The local and foreign currency cross-border settlement amount was USD227.675 billion, a year-on-year increase of USD25.529 billion or 12.63% from the same period last year.
 The average daily foreign currency deposits of domestic corporate finance was USD14.489 billion, and the average daily foreign currency loans of corporate finance was USD14.218 billion.